Arbitrage on Decentralized Exchanges: Proofs

-contradicting with the assumption that $(\alpha^*,\mu^*)$ is a mixed Nash equilibrium.
+contradicting the assumption that $(\alpha^*,\mu^*)$ is a mixed Nash equilibrium.

+Next, we prove (ii).
+By the dominated convergence theorem, $h^\ell(g,d_A)$ is continuously differentiable in $d_A$.
+It is straightforward to see that

-Next we prove (ii).
-By Lemma \ref{le:Discontinuity}-(i) and the dominated convergence theorem, we conclude that $h(g,d_A)$ is continuously and strictly concave in $d_A$ for each fixed $g$ and thus admits a unique maximizer with respect to $d_A$ in the compact interval $[0,\hat D_A]$.
+Then, for almost every $g$ under $\mu^*$, the arbitrageur is the first mover with positive probability.
+By Lemma \ref{le:Discontinuity}, we conclude that $h^\ell(g,d_A)$ is strictly concave in $d_A$ and thus admits a unique maximizer in the compact interval $[0,\hat D_A]$.